About Us

 Marisa Kirk-Epstein

-Director, Research, Data and Policy Analysis
+Managing Director, Research, Policy, and Program

 Marisa oversees the Center's research initiatives and the development of resources and analyses to support No Kid Hungry's advocacy work.
 Prior to joining Share Our Strength in 2015, Marisa worked for over five years in the USDA Food and Nutrition Service, Child Nutrition Division where she developed policy for the Summer Food Service Program and the Child and Adult Care Food Program.
 During that time, she was the project manager for the summer demonstration projects that tested innovative ways to feed low-income children during the summer.
 Marisa has a Master of Social Work from Columbia University and a bachelor degree in Psychology and Philosophy from the University of Washington.
 Marisa is originally from Hawaii, but no longer eats spam.